-A summary of the proposed monitoring plan is presented in Table 1.
-This table describes the recommended monitoring components for Years 1 through 4 with an optional fifth year to provide data if abnormal hydrologic conditions are encountered in previous years.
+A summary of the UNRBA's monitoring plan for Years 1 through 4 is presented in Table 2.
+An optional fifth year is included to provide data if abnormal hydrologic conditions are encountered in previous years.
 As data are collected and analyzed each year, monitoring plans for subsequent years may be refined.
 The data collected each year will be reviewed and the overall monitoring program re-evaluated to confirm whether adjustments are needed in the frequency and location of data collection or the collection of particular water quality parameters.
 For example, specific water quality parameters such as chlorophyll a collected at the lake loading stations may not be needed for all monitoring years.
 Any revisions to the monitoring plan will be submitted to the DWR for review and approval prior to the beginning of the next monitoring year.

-Tributary sampling locations are shown in Figure 1 and are listed in Tables 2 (Lake Loading sites) and 5 (Jurisdictional Boundary sites) along with the recommended monitoring frequencies, coordinates, and drainage areas of the sampling locations.
+Tributary sampling locations are shown in Figure 1 and are listed in Tables 3 (Lake Loading sites) and 6 (Jurisdictional Boundary sites) along with the monitoring frequencies, coordinates, and drainage areas of the sampling locations.